Sacred Renewal: Dhwajasthambha Samprokshana 2026 at Tarigonda Lakshmi Narasimha Swamy Temple

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When is the Dhwajasthambha Samprokshana Mahotsavams scheduled?
+When is the Dhwajasthambha Samprokshana Mahotsavam at Tarigonda in 2026?

-What activities are expected during the Mahotsavam?
+What rituals can attendees expect during the three-day Mahotsavam?